 Through registration, your group is recognized by the University and becomes eligible for many privileges, opportunities and services.
 These include reserving facilities, raising funds, applying for campus funding and receiving services from Center for Student Involvement and other campus departments.
 Registration must be renewed annually and expires on June 30th each year.

-To apply, contact Center for Student Involvement, firstname.lastname@example.org.
-You are encouraged to meet with an Advisor about recruiting members, program planning and preparing registration forms.
+To apply, contact Center for Student Involvement.
+You are encouraged to meet with a member of our team about recruiting members, program planning and preparing registration forms.
 Your group’s Intent to Register status begins when it is approved by a CSI Advisor.

 Registered student organization (RSO) is a student organization registered with the Center for Student Involvement whose purpose is to promote personal and professional growth, cultivate leadership skills and support experimental learning, academic success and persistence through involvement in charitable, service, social, cultural, artistic, recreational, or educational activities consistent with the educational mission of the University.
 (PPM 270-05)

 Campus Interest Groups are organizations registered with Conference & Event Services (CES) whose members must be associated with the University through employment, alumni or student status, or as spouses of students.
 The purpose of these groups is to provide charitable, service, social, artistic, recreational or educational activities.
 Registration permits such groups to use campus facilities on an occasional basis.
-For more information, contact CES at 752-2813.
+For more information, contact CES.

 The following are the criteria used to approve the registration of student organizations.